Study shows Americans are forgetting about the Holocaust

 Schoen Consulting, commissioned by The Conference on Jewish Material Claims Against Germany, conducted more than 1,350 interviews and found that 11 percent of U.S. adults and more than one-fifth of millennials either haven't heard of, or are not sure if they have heard of, the Holocaust.

-"It's a must for people to remember," said Klein.
+"It's a must for people to remember," Klein said.
 The millions killed live through the survivors, she said, and "once we are gone they must not be forgotten."

-With the youngest survivors now in their mid-seventies, the chance of hearing first-hand stories is rapidly dwindling.
+With the youngest survivors now in their mid-70s, the chance of hearing first-hand stories is rapidly dwindling.
 Two-thirds of Americans do not personally know or know of a Holocaust survivor.

-American citizens are not alone: entire countries are changing the way they remember the Holocaust, also known in Hebrew as the Shoah.
+American citizens are not alone: Entire countries are changing the way they remember the Holocaust, known in Hebrew as the Shoah.
 The Polish government recently passed a bill making it illegal to blame Poland for any crimes committed during the Holocaust.
 More than half of the people exterminated by the Nazis were from Poland.
-Auschwitz, perhaps the most well-known concentration camp and the death site of almost 1 million Jews, is located in southern Poland, where it has been preserved as a memorial.
+Auschwitz, perhaps the best-known concentration camp and the death site of almost 1 million Jews, is in southern Poland, where it has been preserved as a memorial.

 Breaking News Emails

-The way to fix this growing problem, said Schneider, is education.
+The way to fix this growing problem, Schneider said, is education.
 Only nine states mandate Holocaust curriculum in schools, and each state offers varying degrees of detail.

-"Unless you know what happened," said Sonia, "you don't understand what never again means."
+"Unless you know what happened," Klein said, "you don't understand what never again means."